-This year's Annual Assembly will be held in Brisbane on 20 November 2018 at Brisbane City Hall.
-Essential Participants of CRC ORE are also invited to the member-only CRC ORE Implementation Council meeting the following day.
+This year's Annual Assembly was held in Brisbane on 20 November 2018 at Brisbane City Hall.
+Essential Participants of CRC ORE also joined us for the member-only CRC ORE Implementation Council meeting the following day.

 20 September 2018: A new site project (P5-044) is on track to deliver better options for grade control and accurate metal reconciliation.